 It’s worth noting that around 85% of cyclists also drive (and pay their taxes) so you can assume they contribute as much as anyone else so they have as much right to ride on decent roads as you do.

-Ride on the roads when there’s a perfectly good cycle lane that they should be in
+Cyclists ride on the roads when there’s a perfectly good cycle lane that they should be in

 Isn’t it annoying?
 There’s a cycle lane right there!
 You can see it, so why is the cyclist on the road getting in your way?